 New research has added further weight to claims that New Zealand blackcurrants are a 'super fruit' for those with an active lifestyle.

-A second study had further shown New Zealand blackcurrant juice consumption before exercise increased the desire to exercise for longer.
+A second study had further shown New Zealand blackcurrant health benefits with juice consumption before exercise increased the desire to exercise for longer.

 "As people live longer, foods and ingredients that will support a healthy lifestyle are becoming increasingly in demand," said Dr Roger Hurst, Science Group Leader Food & Wellness at Plant & Food Research.